 But no church could get away with teaching what is outlined above – if they honestly shared what the Bible teaches about salvation.

 1 — Is Most of Humanity Eternally Lost?

-That God is saving only a precious few of the teeming mass of humanity, while this vengeful and downright scary Deity condemns most of humanity to eternal torment in Hell.
-Moreover, it’s only through the monetary support of dedicated worshipers that Christian ministries can spread the Gospel, as they attempt to rescue a few more lost souls from God’s punishing wrath.
+That God is saving only a precious few of the teeming mass of humanity, while this vengeful and downright scary Deity condemns most humans to eternal torment in Hell.
+Moreover, it’s only through the monetary support of dedicated worshipers that Christian ministries can spread the Gospel, as they attempt to rescue a few more of these lost souls from God’s punishing wrath.